A Survey on Event-based Optical Marker Systems: Conclusion and future research

-Despite significant progress in EBOMS in the last decade, several open problems still exist, providing ample opportunities for future research.
+Despite steady progress in the last decade, several open problems still exist in EBOMS, providing ample opportunity for future research.

-One of the most urgent needs is the development of \emph{standardized datasets and benchmarks}.
-In fact, the existing EBOMS are often evaluated in controlled laboratory settings, and there is a general lack of consistency in the environmental conditions or performance metrics.
-The field would greatly benefit from a unified, multi-modal dataset that includes synchronized event streams, IMU measurements, environmental metadata, and ground-truth pose estimates from an external motion-capture system, under diverse lighting and motion conditions.
-The existence of these resources is crucial to guarantee reproducibility, a fair comparative analysis, and the development of new data-driven methods.
+One of the most urgent needs is to develop \emph{standardized datasets and benchmarks}.
+In fact, the existing EBOMS are often evaluated in controlled laboratory settings, and there is a general lack of consistency in the environmental conditions and performance metrics.
+The field would greatly benefit from a unified, multi-modal dataset that includes synchronized event streams, IMU measurements and ground-truth pose estimates from an external motion-capture system, under diverse lighting and motion conditions.
+The availability of these resources is crucial to guarantee reproducibility, a fair comparative analysis, and the development of new data-driven methods. \mbox{The E-VLC} dataset~\cite{ShibaKoKo_CVPRW25a} is a welcome addition to the domain.
+It provides synchronized data from an event and a frame-based camera, and ground-truth pose annotations across diverse real-world conditions (indoor/outdoor, varying motion patterns, lighting levels, and camera settings).
+For the first time, thanks to the E-VLC dataset, the performance of new event-based communication and localization algorithms can be rigorously compared.

 Equally important is the lack of \emph{standardized spatio-temporal encoding schemes} for event-based communication.
 Current systems rely on handcrafted or custom-designed modulation patterns, limiting scalability and interoperability.
-Future work should explore coding strategies which are adapted to the specificities of event cameras, such as spiking-based temporal encoding, frequency multiplexing with error correction, and more complex spatio-temporal marker layouts.
-A challenge will be to find the right balance between communication speed, robustness, and energy efficiency.
+Future work should explore coding strategies which are adapted to the specificities of event cameras, such as spiking-based temporal encoding, frequency multiplexing with error correction, and more complex spatio-temporal marker layouts (see for example~\cite{HowardHi_ICCVW25}).
+Clearly, finding the right balance between communication speed, robustness, and energy efficiency, remains an open problem.

-Another key direction is the \emph{co-design of hardware and software} (detection algorithms).
-Most of existing EBOMS prototypes include off-the-shelf components and optimize software afterwards.
-A tighter integration between marker design and asynchronous processing pipelines, would contribute towards higher performance and lower latency.
+Another key research direction pertains to the \emph{co-design of hardware and software} (detection algorithms).
+Most of existing EBOMS prototypes include off-the-shelf components and optimize software at a later stage.
+A tighter integration between marker design and asynchronous processing pipelines, would contribute towards higher accuracy and lower latency.
 For example, adaptive markers that respond to feedback from the environment (such as ambient light or detection confidence) by adjusting their emission level in real-time, could significantly enhance robustness.